mdsteiner/EFAtools/tests/testthat/_snaps/efa_screen.md

       -- Outliers --------------------------------------------------------------------

       !
+A robust (MCD) covariance could not be computed; classical Mahalanobis distances were used.
+      At least half the complete cases lie exactly on a lower-dimensional hyperplane (an "exact fit").
+This is common with coarse discrete items, where many respondents give identical answers on an item pair; it does not mean the data are collinear at the correlation level.
-A robust (MCD) covariance could not be computed; classical Mahalanobis distances were used. i 71 of 810 observations were flagged as multivariate outliers (Mahalanobis distance > <num>).
+      These distances come from a covariance the outliers themselves inflate, so the diagnostic is no longer high-breakdown and tends to under-flag. i 71 of 810 observations were flagged as multivariate outliers (Mahalanobis distance > <num>).

       -- Recommendations -------------------------------------------------------------